-The output of the external DC source must be rated 24 V==, $\pm 15\%$ including fluctuations, min.
-40 W. The DC source must provide Double Insulation between Mains parts and 24 V SELV or SELV-E Circuit, and a limited-energy circuit (maximum available current of 8 A).
+The output of the external dc supply must be rated 24 V==, ±15% including fluctuations, min.
+40 W. The supply must provide Double Insulation between Mains parts and 24 V SELV or SELV-E Circuit, and a limited-energy circuit (maximum available current of 8 A).
 For the US market this energy limit can be achieved with an ANSI/UL248-14 fuse rated 5A.